dustyroom-studio/quibli-doc/_docs/faqs.md

 ---

+#### Colors in the scene differ from those I chose.
+> Please go to _Window_ ▶︎ _Lighting_ ▶︎ _Environment_ ▶︎ _Environment Lighting_ ▶︎ Source and select _Color_, then set it to black.
+The colors picked in the materials are now look equal to those in the scene.

+---

 #### Which Rendering Pipelines does Quibli support?
 > Quibli supports Universal (URP, fka LWRP) only.
 It won't work in Built-In RP and HDRP.